top of page

 1. School Visits

 There's a reason this is the first idea on the list!
-School visits can be incredibly lucrative and are a primary source of income for many children's book authors.
-(Many make more from school visits than from royalties!)
+School visits can be incredibly lucrative and serve as a primary source of income for many children's book authors.
+Many make more from school visits than from royalties!

-But there's a lot more that goes into a school visit than just walking into a classroom and reading your books.
-To garner high fees and sell lots of books, you'll need to put on a show that makes an impact.
+However, conducting a successful school visit involves more than just walking into a classroom and reading your books.
+To earn high fees and sell many books, you need to put on an impactful show.

-• Know your audience and make sure your presentation appeals to that age group.
+• Know Your Audience: Make sure your presentation appeals to that age group.

 Author, Chelsea Tornetto, at a local school visit.